American Cream Draft

 Intro

-A relatively new breed, the American Cream Draft comes from Iowa in 1905 and a foundation mare named Old Granny.
+A relatively new breed, the American Cream Draft is a color breed in the United States.
+They come from Iowa, originating with a foundation draft mare named Old Granny in 1905.

 Origins

-The American Cream Horse Association of America was developed in 1944 and the breed was recognized in 1950 by the Iowa Department of Agriculture.
-The flagship mare was bred to a number of different draft breeds and colors in the hopes of maintaining the creamy color.
+The American Cream Horse Association of America was developed in 1944 and recognized in 1950 by the Iowa Department of Agriculture.
+The flagship mare was bred to a number of different draft breeds/ colors in the hopes of maintaining her stature and creamy color.

 Features